-Marist College Campus Ministry draws its strength and direction from God, the religious traditions of our community and the heritage of the college founders, the Marist Brothers.
+Marist College Campus Ministry, located at Byrne House, ext.
+2275, draws its strength and direction from God, the religious traditions of our community and the heritage of the College founders, the Marist Brothers.
 We provide opportunities to meet the spiritual and religious needs of our student community in responding to God's presence in their lives.
 We promote the integration of the whole person, body, mind and spirit, the affirmation of the value of each person and the sacredness of all creation.
 We do so by building and nourishing an interfaith community of celebration, service and education.

-Small groups include Campus Christian Fellowship (Evangelical), Catholic Student Association, Marist Hillel, Muslim Student Faith Group, Orthodox Christian Group, and Quest (Main Line Christian).
+Small groups include: Arise (Evangelical students); Catholic Connections; Jewish Student Group, Orthodox Christian Group; and Quest (Main Line Christians).
 Campus Ministry is responsible for the approval and sponsorship of any Religious/ Spiritual student group, event or practice.

-Offices are located in Byrne House, Ext.
-2275.